Titans promote Kelly to coordinator, hire 1st female coach - WHIZ News

 NASHVILLE, Tenn.
-(AP) — Tennessee Titans coach Mike Vrabel has shaken up his coaching staff and announced Tuesday that he promoted Tim Kelly to offensive coordinator from passing game coordinator.
+(AP) — Tennessee Titans coach Mike Vrabel says he looked at a lot of candidates in shaking up his coaching staff.

-Vrabel also announced several new hirings and changes to his existing staff.
+Staying in-house and promoting Tim Kelly from passing game coordinator to offensive coordinator after one season as the “right fit.”

+And Vrabel did hire one of those who interviewed for that coordinator job in Charles London, now Tennessee’s new pass game coordinator and quarterbacks coach, in a flurry of moves announced Tuesday.

+“Some of this stuff is going to be consistent, but there will be a lot that will force us all to learn and to grow,” Vrabel said.

-The Titans added Charles London from Atlanta to replace Kelly, hired last year as the passing game coordinator, as the new pass game coordinator and quarterbacks coach; Chris Harris is the new defensive passing game coordinator and cornerbacks coach.
+The Titans hired former NFL player Chris Harris as their new defensive passing game coordinator and cornerbacks coach among their moves announced Tuesday.

-Vrabel also has hired the franchise’s first full-time female coaching assistant, adding Lori Locust as defensive quality control coach from Tampa Bay along with Justin Hamilton in the same position.
+Vrabel also has hired the franchise’s first full-time female coaching assistant, adding Lori Locust as defensive quality control coach from Tampa Bay along with Justin Hamilton, Virginia Tech’s defensive coordinator the past two seasons, in the same position.

+Locust joins scout Mical Johnson, the team’s first full-time female scout hired in June 2021.

+Controlling owner Amy Adams Strunk also hired the franchise’s first Black general manager last month in Ran Carthon.

 Tony Dews is switching from coaching running backs and two-time NFL rushing leader Derrick Henry to tight ends, while Luke Steckel moves from coaching tight ends to the Titans’ new run game analyst.
 Quarterbacks coach Pat O’Hara now is the passing game analyst.